joaotendeiro/Java-TicTacToe/README.md

 Most is not my code, just followed [this tutorial](https://www.youtube.com/watch?v=nOyPmAVtceQ).

 Notes:
-> JFrame is being used to help the graphical interfaces.
+> JFrame is being used to help with the graphical interfaces.